-The Policy states that "[t]he University will not attempt to monitor or review the activities of a Student Group in the normal course of events.
+The Policy states that "The University will not attempt to monitor or review the activities of a Student Group in the normal course of events.
 It will however investigate complaints or charges that an organization has acted in a manner that is inconsistent with its constitution and/or by- laws, or with the requirements of University policy.
 If these complaints or charges prove to be valid, recognition may be withdrawn".
+Additionally, the Policy on Open, Accessible and Democratic Autonomous Student Organizations lists "Ways for dissent, and for complaints, to be considered and resolved, and, where appropriate, processed at successively higher levels within the organization" among the characteristics of a democratic student organization.